MinimumADHD/OpenSourceWeather_Project/README.md

 ### In this project you can find:

 * Comments to help you understand (the presence of comments variates depending on my ADHD hitting or not.)
-* Basic and understandable Java code for 3rd graders with a very basic functional brain.
+* Basic and understandable Java code for 3rd graders with a very basic functional brain. (ok maybe not anymore)
 * The uhh i forgor 💀